Lauszus/LaunchPadFlightController/README.md

 It is written for the [Tiva C Series TM4C123G LaunchPad](http://www.ti.com/tool/EK-TM4C123GXL) running at 80 MHz.

-More information can be found at the following blog post: <http://blog.tkjelectronics.dk/2015/01/launchpad-flight-controller/>.
+More information can be found at the following blog posts: <http://blog.tkjelectronics.dk/2015/01/launchpad-flight-controller> and <http://blog.tkjelectronics.dk/2015/08/bachelors-thesis-launchpad-flight-controller>.

 # Video demonstrations